Kole Calhoun Preview, Player Props: Guardians vs. Angels

 Kole Calhoun At The Plate

-- Calhoun is batting .231 with five doubles, three home runs and 12 walks.
+- Calhoun has five doubles, three home runs and 12 walks while hitting .231.

-- In 10 games this year (35.7%), Calhoun has picked up an RBI, and in four of those games (14.3%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 35.7% of his games this season, Calhoun has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in two contests.

-- He has scored at least one run 11 times this season (39.3%), including one multi-run game.
+- In 11 of 28 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.